mlange-42/beecs-cli/README.md

     }
 ]
 ```

+Experiments must be enabled using the `-e` flag.
+The default is file `experiments.json` in the working directory.

 > Note: The prefix `params.` is required to unambiguously identify the type of the parameter group to modify.